-AAA has operated under the requirements of the Act and its Licence conditions.
-Led by its Operations Manager who has over 20 years' experience in the aquaculture industry, the company has extensive aquaculture knowledge with demonstrated experience in aquaculture R&D, in part through partnership on the above-mentioned FRDC project.
-In respect of R&D, experience and skills for seaweed aquaculture, the company has contracted an experienced aquaculture consultant who is familiar with working at the Abrolhos Islands.
+Pelsaert has operated under the requirements of the Act and its Licence conditions.
+Led by an operations manager with over 20 years' experience in the aquaculture industry, the company has extensive aquaculture knowledge with demonstrated experience in aquaculture R&D, in part through partnership on the above-mentioned FRDC project.
+In respect of R&D, experience and skills for seaweed aquaculture, the company is being advised by an experienced aquaculture consultant who is familiar with working at the Abrolhos Islands.

-With respect to the matter of persons acting on behalf of the licence holder, AAA is a company and accordingly must act through natural person agents.
+With respect to the matter of persons acting on behalf of the licence holder, Pelsaert is a company and accordingly must act through natural person agents.
 These persons are the officers (such as directors) and employees of the company.
-The Licence does not authorise persons to act "on behalf of" AAA, so cannot authorise independent contractors or "lessees" to carry out aquaculture.
-AAA has been an established company for some years, so can be assumed to understand relevant principles of agency.
+The Licence does not authorise persons to act "on behalf of" Pelsaert, so cannot authorise independent contractors or "lessees" to carry out aquaculture.
+Pelsaert has been an established company for some years, so can be assumed to understand relevant principles of agency.

-Based on my consideration of the matters set out above and the information that is before me, on balance, I consider AAA is "fit and proper" to hold a licence to conduct aquaculture of the proposed species at the authorised site.
+Based on my consideration of the matters set out above and the information that is before me, on balance, I consider Pelsaert is "fit and proper" to hold a licence to conduct aquaculture of the proposed species at the authorised site.